carpentries-incubator/geospatial-python/episodes/05-access-data.md

 )
 ```

-Now we submit the query in order te find out how many scenes match our search criteria (please note that this output can be different as more data is added to the catalog):
+Now we submit the query in order te find out how many scenes match our search criteria with the parameters assigned above (please note that this output can be different as more data is added to the catalog to when this episode was created):

 ```python
 print(search.matched())